About

 and back again

-My work moves across three interconnected layers:
+My work as an architectural mediator moves across three interconnected layers:

 how we see the city · how we think across disciplines and cultures · how knowledge becomes something shared.